 While the potential for such attacks has been well-known for some time, the risk has become far more immediate in recent years as high-impact attacks are increasingly common in the wild.
-The 2025 Verizon Data Breach Investigation Report found more than a 7x increase, from 3% to 22%, in edge devices and VPNs targeted for vulnerability exploitation in real world attacks.

-Meanwhile, Salt Typhoon, Silk Typhoon, Pacific Rim, and other state-sponsored APT groups actively targeted network devices such as routers and switches, as well as IT infrastructure supply chains.
-For example, the well-known Russian hacking group known by the names STRONTIUM, Fancy Bear, Sednet, and APT28 has been observed targeting firmware flaws in multiple attack campaigns.
+For example, the well-known Russian hacking group known by the names STRONTIUM, Fancy Bear, Sednit, and APT28 has been observed targeting firmware flaws in multiple attack campaigns.
 This has included VPNFilter malware, which targeted firmware in vulnerable networking devices, as well as LoJax malware, which compromised the UEFI firmware of devices as a way to maintain persistence on infected hosts.
 This group is generally considered to be state-sponsored, and a U.S. federal grand jury has indicted seven officers of the Russian GRU in connection with the attacks.